owenvoke/gh-gpg-key/README.md

 # `gh gpg-key` GitHub CLI extension

+> NOTE: This extension is now part of `gh` core and is no longer supported.

 This adds functionality to list and add GPG keys to GitHub until [cli/cli#3822](https://github.com/cli/cli/pull/3822) is merged.

 ## Install